nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Edits an existing scholarship application stored in TrackAScholar

-Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [t/TAG]…​`
+Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [m/MAJOR]…​`

 * Edits the scholarship application at the specified `INDEX`.
 The index refers to the index number shown in the displayed scholarship application list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the scholarship application will be removed i.e adding of tags is not cumulative.
+* When editing majors, the existing majors of the scholarship application will be removed i.e adding of majors is not cumulative.
-* You can remove all the scholarship application’s tags by typing `t/` without specifying any tags after it.
+* You can remove all the scholarship application’s majors by typing `m/` without specifying any majors after it.

 Examples:
 *  `edit 1 n/John Cena e/johnCena@yahoo.com` Edits the name and email address of the 1st scholarship application to be `John Cena` and `johnCena@yahoo.com` respectively.

-*  `edit 2 n/Samuel Cheong t/` Edits the name of the 2nd applicant to be `Samuel Cheong` and clears all existing tags.
+*  `edit 2 n/Samuel Cheong m/` Edits the name of the 2nd applicant to be `Samuel Cheong` and clears all existing majors.

 ### Locating applicants by name : `find`